 If you want to use the rangefinder only I would recommend to stick to lenses with 28-75 mm.

-For wider lenses it is mandatory to get an optional viewfinder, more on this in the next section.
+For wider lenses it is mandatory to use Liveview or get an optional viewfinder, more on this in the next section.

 Compatible M39 and M-mount lenses have a so called “rangefinder coupling”, a small metal piece attached to the helicoid of the lens that “tells” the camera at what distance it is currently focused at.